hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 ## Features

+* Includes AdGuard's official **AdGuardSDNSFilter**
-* Purely contains only domains and IP addresses (as of v2.57)
+* Contains only domains (some with wildcards) and IP addresses (as of v2.57)
 * Cleaned, sorted, with duplicates removed
+* Updates about every 12 hours
 * Not "set and forget"
-* Includes AdGuard's official **AdGuardSDNSFilter**

 ## What it Blocks 👁‍